-This got me thinking about the advance of our present day past the years in which some of our greatest sci-fi classics are set—and the inevitable comparisons that ensue.
+If you’re a sci-fi fan, it’s not to note the advance of our present calendar past the years in which some of our greatest sci-fi classics are set—and the inevitable comparisons between reality and our past predictions of future present.

 Many consider the 1960s to be the golden age of literary sci-fi, and the 1980s a golden age of filmed sci-fi.
 That may be right; I couldn’t say.
 But one thing is clear from a glance across the genre: it is damn difficult to predict when the future will arrive.